-If you ask four friends about jazz music, one will tell you: “It’s so inspiring and pure.
+If you ask four friends about jazz music, one will tell you: “It’s so inspiring.
 Especially, er, Miles Davis.
 He’s incredible.”
 Ask more questions and it will turn out that he bought a Miles Davis record ten years ago to impress a girl, and he’s only listened to it once.
 He can’t tell a trumpet from a teapot.

-What about the other three?
-One says “it’s all a bit random.”
-The next remembers a wedding ruined by jazz: “The saxophone guy played non-stop solos, like there was nobody else in the room.
+The next one says “it’s all a bit random.”
+The third remembers a wedding ruined by jazz: “The saxophone guy played non-stop solos, like there was nobody else in the room.
 We ended up taking our drinks into the car park.”
 The last is still bearing the scars: “At school, they sent us to a contemporary jazz workshop.
 A man tore up pieces of paper into a microphone.
 He was really into it.
 He had his eyes closed.
 It lasted an hour.”
 This was a long time ago, you say.
 Have you not been tempted to give jazz music another chance?
 “No, I bloody haven’t.”

 And yet there are people who love it.
 Are special powers needed to understand it?
 Is the brain of the ‘jazzer’ really different to yours?